rhwvu/stock-data-puller/README.md

 - [ ] Split off all variables into separate sheets for the best variablility
 - [ ] Deal with removing NA values for each one individually
 - [ ] Make my own DCF sheet (currently using a proprietary one)

+Config file:
+With config.txt, you can set defaults and settings as the following:
+First line is a default ticker to pull if none is inputted, (default as MSFT) Second line is a default file location
+Third line is a default Y or N for whether to open web links (default Y) Fourth line is a Y or N to add a pause at the end of execution for debugging purposes (default N)